Duomi1127/Final-assignment_dzha0466/README.md

 Building upon our group project, I learned to use **p5.js's millis() function** to achieve my desired effect.
 Source👉: **https://p5js.org/reference/p5/millis/**

+## Individual Work Iteration-02
+### Artworks Instructions:
+In this iteration, the animation adds **varied breathing speeds** to **each circular pattern**.
+Simply load the webpage, and users will see each circle moving at its own pace, adding a sense of depth and making the originally synchronous breathing effect more dynamic.

+The animation runs automatically without user interaction.
+Each time the page is refreshed, the size, position, and speed of all circles will randomly change, creating a unique experience.

 ### Acknowledgement
 *I acknowledge the use of the AI tools ChatGPT and Grammarly for assisting with translating texts, grammar, and written expression in this assignment.*